Research Project in Health PG (6cp) (9593.3)

 Special assessment requirements

-Extension requests should be endorsed by your mentor, (attach an email from your mentor) and submitted to me by email, using the approved form in MyUC
+Extension requests must be submitted by email, using the approved form in MyUC.

 See policy above.